Here is a comprehensive breakdown of which reports give you the most meaningful sales insights.

 There is also a tab at the end called Underperforming SKUs.
 This will show you the items that are not selling, allowing you to determine next steps (e.g., have a promotional sale).

-Product Monthly Sales
+Monthly Product Sales Report

 This report gives you valuable insight into how your sales are doing compared to previous months and years.
 You can see (for example) how your March sales this year fared versus last year and use historical data to get an idea of what your busy times will be and when you might expect a bit of a lull.
 In the image below, if you were to scroll to the right, the table would show data all the way through December.

-Customer Sales
+Customer Sales Analysis

 The Customer Sales report gives you complete reporting options for all sales within a particular timeframe by Customer.
 The first option is the Summary page, showing you the total dollar amount sold and total dollar amount returned.
+These are the transactions:

 Next, you can view the sales analysis by Customer to see trends in customer purchasing (e.g., which customers are ordering more, which have remained static, and which are ordering less than usual).
 The default here is to show all records in the charts.